-South Africa's private sector credit rose by 6.51 percent from a year earlier in January of 2019, accelerating from a 5.10 percent gain in a month earlier and beating market consensus of 5.7 percent.
-It was the steepest growth in private sector credit since August last year.
-Meantime, expansion in the broadly defined M3 measure of money supply went up 5.09 percent, after a downwardly revised 5.56 percent rise in December and less than estimates of 5.76 percent.
-Private Sector Credit in South Africa averaged 13.75 percent from 1966 until 2019, reaching an all time high of 35.88 percent in July of 1981 and a record low of -2.35 percent in May of 1966.
+South Africa's private sector credit rose by 7.66 percent from a year earlier in May of 2019, slowing from a 7.95 percent gain in a month earlier and below market expectations of 8 percent.
+Meantime, expansion in the broadly defined M3 measure of money supply expanded 9.07 percent in May, faster than a 8.77 percent rise in April and beating estimates of 8.6 percent.
+Private Sector Credit in South Africa averaged 13.71 percent from 1966 until 2019, reaching an all time high of 35.88 percent in July of 1981 and a record low of -2.35 percent in May of 1966.

 Private Sector Credit in South Africa is expected to be 8.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Private Sector Credit in South Africa to stand at 6.70 in 12 months time.
 In the long-term, the South Africa Private Sector Credit is projected to trend around 5.20 percent in 2020, according to our econometric models.